2020PB/police-brutality/reports/California.md

 ### Officers trap protesters under bridge and shoot them | August 26th

-Protesters in LA were trapped by police in a tunnel.
+Protesters in LA were trapped by police in the 3rd Street Tunnel.
 Police demanded that protesters relinquish their shields.
 As protesters began to do so, police fired on the crowd.
 Police then held protesters at the scene, allegedly allowing them to leave in small groups after being frisked.

 tags: abuse-of-power, less-lethal, projectile, protester, shoot

 id: ca-losangeles-50

-geolocation:
+geolocation: 34.0528905,-118.2532847

 **Links**